mjavason/SSE-Loading-Screen/README.md

 # SSE-Loading-Screen
-Frontend loading screen with concurrent progress updates from the server side.
+Frontend loading screen with progress updates from the server side.
 Made possible by server-sent events (SSE).

 **Prerequisites**